morepath/morepath/doc/quickstart.rst

    in one step.

-7. We then ``scan()`` this module (or package) for configuration decorators (such as :meth:`morepath.AppBase.model` and :meth:`morepath.AppBase.view`) and cause the registration to be registered using :meth:`morepath.Config.commit`.
+7. We then ``scan()`` this module (or package) for configuration decorators (such as :meth:`morepath.AppBase.path` and :meth:`morepath.AppBase.view`) and cause the registration to be registered using :meth:`morepath.Config.commit`.